 Smoking your favorite herb isn’t usually the least discreet thing you can do.
-Odours hang around long after use and consumers need DIY ways to hide the smell of weed.
+Odours hang around long after use.

 I know what you are thinking: why do I need ways to hide the smell of weed when marijuana will be legalized soon?